- Trip Outline

 Transylvania Tours from Budapest – Halloween Party at Bran Castle

 Are you up for more fun?
-That’s perfect, because the next morning you are heading towards Bran Village for the third party included in your tour.
+That’s perfect, because the next morning you are heading towards Bran Village for the second party included in your tour.
 First of all, explore Sighisoara Citadel and discover Dracula’s birthplace.
 After that, head to Bran and accommodate at 3* hotel.
 At 7:30 PM, join us for the ultimate Halloween Party at Bran Castle.
 The schedule includes a unique night tour of the castle and then an amazing Afterparty in the courtyard of the castle.

 Recover from the third party and then visit Rasnov fortress.
 From here, drive to the Medieval Saxon city of Brasov and discover the historic center, with the famous Black Church.
 Next, your tour takes you to Sibiu.
 Visit the city and its landmarks (such as the Bridge of Liars) and then accommodate in a 4* hotel.
 The next day, visit Corvinesti Castle, situated in Hunedoara county.
 Corvinesti is the most beautiful Gothic style castle in our country.
 After visiting the castle, drive to your accommodation in Arad city.

 From Arad, our Transylvania tours from Budapest take you back to Hungary.
 Visit Szeged, also known as the Sun City, and then drive to Budapest and accommodate in the Hungarian capital.
 On your last evening, you will enjoy a Farewell dinner and receive special Survivors’ Certificates.
 The next morning, drive to the airport for the return journey.

 We accept MasterCard and Visa on our on-line secure internet payment form.

 - MasterCard and Visa via fax and phone.

 - We also accept payments via PayPal and bank transfer.